-For blocked nose, cough, and fever: Heat coconut oil and mix camphor.
+For the blocked nose, cough, and fever: Heat coconut oil and mix camphor.
 Apply the lukewarm mixture on the nose, palms, behind the knees, chest, and soles when the child is sleeping.
-A restful sleep is guaranteed.
+A night of restful sleep is guaranteed.

 Sore throat, cough and cold: Doddapatre leaves, also known as Cuban oregano, Spanish thyme, or Indian Borage, work miracles.
 Doddapatre leaves are commonly available in any herb garden and potted plants.
 Take a couple of doddapatre leaves and heat them directly on a flame.
 Once they change colour, crush and squeeze.
 Mix this juice with honey – just a teaspoon of this mix provides great relief.

 Cough and general immunity: Add turmeric to milk – 1 teaspoon for about 200 ml — and bring to a boil.
 Strain and serve.
 Combinations of ginger and honey and crushed black pepper and honey – with or without warm water are very effective.

 1. Common cold can also be caused by weak digestion.
 When the food is not fully digested, it transforms into mucous and circulates through the body, reaching the respiratory system, where it causes a cold.